-It shouldn’t have taken the murder in May of George Floyd at the hands of a Minneapolis police officer to achieve the outpouring of support for anti-racism and racial justice we now see all over social media and elsewhere.
+It shouldn’t have taken the murder of George Floyd at the hands of a Minneapolis police officer to achieve the outpouring of support for anti-racism and racial justice we now see all over social media and elsewhere.
 So please remember that this is an ongoing fight.

 Going forward, we must continue to do the work in our own lives.
 Challenge your workplace to do better.
 Turn your back on brands that are using race as tokenism right now while still exploiting their workers and not using Black faces in their campaigns.
 Take what you learn into everyday conversations with friends and family, even if that’s awkward or difficult.
 If you’re eager to learn (or unlearn unconscious white bias), to ally, and stand up to racism, here are some practical resources to refer to.

 Protest in person if you can and feel safe doing so, or do it virtually by signing petitions.
 But either way, let your voice count and be heard.

 - If you are taking part in protests remember to exercise extra precautions because of the pandemic - equip yourself with a face mask, gloves and hand sanitiser, and be sure to stay 2m apart from other demonstrators.
 If you think you could have been exposed to COVID-19 or have symptoms, stay away and make your contribution a different way.

 - The Justice for George Floyd petition on change.org is the most signed in history.
 The officers in question have now been charged, but you can still add your name to it to keep a spotlight on ensuring that there is a fair judicial process for the conviction of George's killers.

 - Breonna Taylor, a 26 year-old emergency medical technician who was working at two hospitals during the pandemic, was shot dead by police in her Kentucky home on March 13th.
 The officers in questions have still not been charged.
 Sign this petition to demand justice for her.